Student Organization Recognition Process

 - Orientation Meeting: Once your club/organization has been approved, our staff will contact you to schedule an orientation meeting in the Clubs Office to review pertinent policies, procedures, club resources and answer any questions you may have.

 NOTE: Greek organizations and Sports clubs have additional requirements.
-Please ask a staff person for more information.
+Please ask clubs coordinator for more information.

 Changes or Updates to your Club & Organization Contact and Registration Form

 If an organization wishes to change their name, advisor, or has minor updates to their constitution, simply come by the Clubs & Activities office and pick up a change form.
 If there is a major change to the organization’s mission statement or purpose, the organization will need to go through the proper approval process.

 - Appointment of a university faculty or staff advisor (see section on student organization advisors).